-Yes, it is possible for an individual to be infected with influenza A virus, influenza B virus, and/or SARS-CoV-2 simultaneously.
-A positive test result for the viruses that cause COVID-19 and influenza A and/or B indicates that RNA from these viruses was detected, the patient may be co-infected, and is presumed to be contagious.
+Yes, it is possible for an individual to be infected with more than one virus simultaneously.
+A positive test result for the viruses that cause COVID-19 and/or influenza indicates that RNA from these viruses was detected, the patient may be co-infected, and is presumed to be contagious.
 Laboratory test results should always be considered in the context of clinical findings and observations and epidemiological data in making a final diagnosis.
 Patient management decisions should be made with a healthcare provider and follow current CDC guidelines.